Utilities

 Note

-The time values assume an tick frequency of 1000 Hz.
+The default tick frequency is 1000 Hz.

 Summary Report